-- 1. course number 7.470, Biological Oceanography, during the first Spring semester; - 2. course number 7.410, Applied Statistics, during the first Spring semester; - 3. at least 24 additional units of graduate-level oceanography or marine science courses (see below); and - 4. no less than 96 units of non-research courses within the five years expected to complete the Ph.D. degree.
+- 1. course number 7.470, Biological Oceanography, during the first Spring semester; - 2. a plan for training in data foundational statistics, quantitative methods of data analysis and/or modeling (see below); - 3. at least 24 additional units of graduate-level oceanography or marine science courses (see below); and - 4. no less than 96 units of non-research courses within the five years expected to complete the Ph.D. degree.